nahtanojako/100-days-of-code/log.md

 ### Day 54: January 4, 2019

 **Today's Progress**: Made three projects of javascript 30.Those include text to speech , sticky nav using javascript , capture , propagation and bubbling.

+### Day 55: January 5, 2019

+**Today's Progress**: Made three projects of javascript 30.Those include Stripe follow along , a countdown timer with various options and a drag to scroll function.